VisualComputingLab/OpenZoo/index.md

 It has been also successfully tested as a video processing framework, extracting features out of gigs of video, in a Big Data oriented application.

 ## Support
-OpenZoo supports both Windows (tested on XP and Win 7) and Linux (tested on Ubuntu).
+OpenZoo supports both Windows (tested on XP and Win7) and Linux (tested on Ubuntu 14.04 LTS).
 It uses MongoDB for persistence, RabbitMQ as a communication medium and RedisIO for exchanging parameters.
 Services are running on Tomcat (tested on Tomcat 7).
 Currently, only Java is supported for service development.
 C++ and Python service templates are the next major milestone.